Updated March 18, 2026

 How to avoid

 Use official campsites or book accommodation.
-Don't pitch a tent on the beach.
+Don't pitch a tent on the beach or in the countryside.
+Rhodes has affordable campsites and budget hotels.

 Smoking on Beaches